johandahlberg/arteria-delivery/README.md

 Arteria delivery
 =================

-A self contained (Tornado) REST service that checks performs deliveries
+A self contained (Tornado) REST service that performs deliveries.

 Trying it out
 -------------